-Mama Agatha is a heart-warming story about letting go of the past and the freedom of riding a bicycle.
+Mama Agatha is a heart-warming documentary about letting go of the past and the freedom of riding a bicycle.

 Once a week, a group of migrant women in Amsterdam learn how to ride a bicycle.
 Inspiring them to let go of the fear and get behind the wheels is a Ghanaian community mother named Mama Agatha.